Cuthbert Haydock: Early years

 Cuthbert Haydock was one of eight children.
 His eldest brother, William, inherited the Haydock family manor, Cottam Hall Lancashire.
 Cuthbert and another brother, Gilbert, became priests.
 A third brother, Hugh, began studying for the priesthood, but withdrew before completion of his studies.
 The more violent persecution of Catholics, including the execution of priests, has ceased by Cuthbert's time.
 However, priests could still not be trained in England, so Cuthbert went across the Channel to France to attend the English College, Douai (contemporary English spelling, Douay) where he was ordained in 1714, and then sent back to England.

 The Missions in England

 Although the Penal Laws were moderating by this time, there were still no formal Catholic parishes in England.
 The remaining faithful were served by "missions" where services might be held in a variety of facilities depending on the local situation.
-The newly ordained Father Haydock's first assignment was a mission established at home of his sister Mary: Lane Ends House at Mawdesley Chorley Lancashire, where there were hiding places for priests and a secret chapel in the attic.
+The newly ordained Father Haydock's first assignment was a mission established at the home of his sister Mary: Lane Ends House at Mawdesley Chorley Lancashire, where there were hiding places for priests and a secret chapel in the attic.